 1. Focus on Pre-Production

 The value of pre-production cannot be stated enough, especially in regards to your video production budget.
 By planning out the most important details of your project well in advance — especially the script — our Nottingham video production team is better prepared to meet your needs.
-We have a fantastic BBC-trained script writer who is adept at writing all kinds of corporate video scripts as well as thoroughly researching each project.
+We have a fantastic script writing team who are adept at writing all kinds of corporate video scripts as well as thoroughly researching each project.
 However, on occasion we may work with a more hands-on client who prepares a rough script in advance.
 They have be an experienced copywriter or have previous experience in producing promotional videos.
 Whichever it is, having this close collaboration so early on helps us understand fully what is needed from the project and gets the project up to speed quicker.

 Providing a video production brief in advance can be instrumental in ensuring that your money doesn’t go to waste too.
 Your detailed plans help us know exactly what you need to accomplish with your video shoot so we can get it taken care of quickly and effectively while keeping you under budget.